 The aim of the Challenge is to complete all of the activities below and demonstrate your school's waste wise achievements by creating and submitting a short film.

-1. Complete a waste audit and develop a waste reduction action plan with Council's Waste Education Officer.
+- Complete a waste audit and develop a waste reduction action plan with Council's Resource Recovery Education Officer.

-2. Excursion to Lismore's Recycling and Recovery Centre to see what happens to your waste, recycling and organics.
+- Excursion to Byron Resource Recovery Centre to see what happens to your waste, recycling and problem household items.

 Why should your school get involved?